Buy or Sell Humanigen Inc. (HGEN) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $16.33, which is $14.08 above the current price.
 HGEN currently public float of 56.39M and currently shorts hold a 11.58% ratio of that float.
-Today, the average trading volume of HGEN was 1.57M shares.
+Today, the average trading volume of HGEN was 1.56M shares.

 HGEN’s Market Performance